pupil-labs/realtime-python-api/docs/methods/async/others.md

 <!-- badge:version 1.1.0 -->

-You can estimate the time offset between the device and your computer using the [`TimeOffsetEstimator.estimate`][pupil_labs.realtime_api.time_echo.TimeOffsetEstimator.estimate] method.
+Additionally, we offer you a convenient function to estimate the time offset between the device and your computer using the [`TimeOffsetEstimator.estimate`][pupil_labs.realtime_api.time_echo.TimeOffsetEstimator.estimate] method.

 See [`time_echo`][pupil_labs.realtime_api.time_echo] for details.